 Watering is arguably the most important aspect to focus on when growing succulents because it is one of the fastest ways to kill them.

 Succulents are prone to root rot, which is caused by damp roots.
-For this reason, the soil should only be soaked when you water them, and watering is only necessary when the soil is completely dry.
+For this reason, the soil should only be soaked when you water, and watering is only necessary when the soil is dry to the touch.
 This is important because other plants require water more often and sometimes even need their soil to be moist constantly.
 Mixing up the requirements could kill your succulents.

 2. Light

-Succulents need a lot of sunlight each day, with the minimum recommendation being three hours of direct sunlight.
+Succulents need a lot of sunlight daily, with the minimum recommendation being three hours of direct sunlight.

 3. Soil

 The ability of succulents to keep hydrated is one trait most professional athletes should revere.
-This means that they prefer soil that drains easily.
+This means that they prefer soil that drains quickly.
 When planting succulents outside, make sure you plant them in areas where the ground does not tend to stay moist or hold water, as this type of location could drown your succulents and cause root rot.
-If you plan on keeping your plants in pots, ensure that there are plenty of drainage holes at the bottom of the pots before adding soil, especially if you choose to keep the plants inside.
+If you plan on keeping your plants in pots, ensure they have drainage holes at the bottom before adding soil, especially if you keep the plants inside.
 This will help prevent overwatering.

-The soil best for succulents consists of gravel, volcanic rock, cactus soil, and similar soils.
+The soil best for succulents consists of perlite, gravel, and volcanic rock.
 There are many succulent-specific soil mixes available, too.

 As with all gardening, watching your plants and noticing changes, like drooping leaves, can help you understand each plant's needs.
-Every plant is different, and despite general guidelines for care, they require individual attention to make sure they grow into healthy, flourishing succulents.
+Every plant is different, and despite general guidelines for care, they require individual attention to ensure they grow into healthy, flourishing succulents.

 Source: quickenloans.com